 Please ask us |

-The accommodation on the Via Alpina is of high standard using mostly 3* hotels, with delicious buffet breakfasts included on every morning.
-Following our standard itinerary, there are 17 hotel nights and 4 nights in auberges (comparable to simple hotels).
-You will have a private room each night.
-Your bathroom is ensuite at your hotels, whilst at the auberges your bathroom might be shared along the hallway.
-If availability is tight at 2 of the auberges then we’ll let you know in advance; in that case the choice will be between dormitories or taking a scenic bus to a nearby hotel.
+The accommodation on the Via Alpina is of high standard, using mostly 3* hotels, with delicious buffet breakfasts included each morning.
+Our trip stays in a mixture of hotels and guesthouses where you will have a private room each night.
+On occassion, if availability is tight at 2 of the guesthouses then we’ll let you know in advance; in that case the choice will be between dormitories or taking a scenic bus to a nearby hotel.
 No huts are needed on this trip, and for such a long trail in the Alps this is quite remarkable.
 It follows the pattern of village-pass-village.
 (As below, we can add 2 huts if you'd like to see that aspect of the route.)

 Comfy

-As standard, the accommodation on the Via Alpina is already fairly comfortable.
-If you'd like` a little more comfort, we can upgrade your accommodation on 13 nights to more comfortable 3* and 4* hotels.
-You'd still have 2 nights in auberges: in Elm and at Engstlenalp.
+As standard, the accommodation on the Via Alpina is already a comfortable trip.
+If you'd like a little more comfort, we can upgrade your accommodation on 12 nights to 3* and 4* hotels.
+You'd still have 2 nights in guesthouses, in Elm and at Engstlenalp.
 (Ask us about the bus to Meiringen to swap Engstlenalp to a hotel.)
-On 1 night (Klaussenpass) we would also swap more basic accommodation to a short and scenic bus ride to more comfortable accommodation off the route, in the town of Altdorf.
 If you'd prefer to stay on the route, please do let us know and we'd be happy to book you into our classic accommodation on those nights.
-Lastly, of course our Comfy trip like our Classic trip does not stay in any huts.
+We upgrade the guesthouse in Griesalp to a hotel.

 The famous Swiss mountain huts are an excellent addition to any hike of the Via Alpina.
-Whilst we don’t book any hut accommodation as the norm, because each of our stages ends in the valley after a pass crossing, it is possible to incorporate some hut nights in the trip if you wish.
-The stages between Wengen and Kandersteg can be split up with stays in 2 mountain huts, at the Rotstockhutte and the Blumlisalphutte.
-This would change the walking distance on 2 stages, leaving one long day between the huts with over 2000m ascent.
-In return, you get the chance to experience typical Swiss hut charm, with dormitory accommodation in mountain settings.
+Whilst we don’t book any hut accommodation as the norm, with each of our stages ending in the valley after a pass crossing, it is possible to incorporate a night at the Rotstockhütte after, or instead of, your night in Mürren.
+This would change the walking distances slightly; in return, you get the chance to experience typical Swiss hut charm, with accommodation in stunning mountain settings.
 Please ask us for more details.

 Our approach to the Via Alpina

 The Via Alpina system is made up of 5 hiking routes across the whole Alpine chain.
 What we call our Via Alpina is in fact the Green Swiss Via Alpina.
 To confuse the picture, our Via Alpina (Alpine Pass Route) is also the Swiss National Route 1, within the Swiss system of trails.
 The full Via Alpina begins with 1 stage in Liechtenstein (Vaduz to Sargans) before crossing the Alpine chain in Switzerland as far as Lenk in the West.
-From Lenk, where the Green route Via Alpina ends, we follow the old Alpine Pass Route trail to Montreux.
+From Lenk, where the Green route Via Alpina ends, we follow the Swiss National Route 1 trail to Montreux.

 On the trek itself, no transport is needed, but cable cars and buses can be used on many stages to shorten the walking if wanted.
-Public transport is also handy to upgrade auberges to hotels on certain nights.
-For example, use the postbus to reach Altdorf from the Klausenpass, to give a better choice of accommodation.
+Public transport is also handy to upgrade guesthouses to hotels on certain nights.
+For example, use the postbus to reach Altdorf from the Klausenpass, to give a better choice of accommodation, and the train to reach Montreux from Rochers de Naye.
 Our routecards detail these transport options available on each day, and they tally with your Itinerary which details where you will stay, as well as pointing out where refreshments can be purchased.
 Where there is a choice of routes, we describe both options, allowing you to tailor the hike to suit your needs when possible.

 The Terrain